mrazmichal/biomes/README.md

 Some folders have their own README, ATTRIBUTION or LICENSE files.
 Please read them for more information.
 The code was written with the help of AI tools ChatGPT and GitHub Copilot.

 The user manual can be found in appendix B of the thesis.
-The thesis can be found here: https://dspace.cvut.cz/handle/10467/115009
+The diploma thesis can be found here: https://dspace.cvut.cz/handle/10467/115009

 Screenshot of the prototype: